IAmSneak/diamond-economy/README.md

-Basic economy using diamonds.
+Basic economy for the fabric modloader using diamonds as currency.
 Uses the "/diamonds" command along with the following subcommands

 - balance [Optional: player] - tells user how many diamonds the player has